ForsbergPyschometrics/D3mirt/cran-comments.md

 - A new optional model, referred to as the orthogonal model, is included in D3mirt() which allows investigating a three-dimensional scale under the assumption that no within-multidimensionality exists.
 - Respondent trait scores are included in the exported S3 object from D3mirt(), which allows for easy plotting of respondents using plot().
 - Constructs can be created using subsets of items or spherical coordinates, which allows for adding constructs anywhere in the latent space.
-- Test units have been developed for all functions in the package
+- Test units have been developed to cover all functions in the package.
 - Vignette is now a static PDF file to save space and installation time.
 The previous interactive HTML document was error prone and slow to load because of its large size.
-- Contact information regarding questions, code contribution, and reporting bugs has been included in the package vignette
+- Contact information regarding questions, code contribution, and reporting bugs has been included in the package vignette.
-- Minor revisions of documentation, code, and description file
+- Minor revisions of documentation, code, and description file.

 ## Previos updates and revisions